 Evidence was found to support the theory of switch cost: in Experiment 1 main effect was found in group na.en, while no main effect for interaction was found between proficiency and conditions, suggesting that indeed participants reacted at a faster pace in English unilingual than in a English-Spanish code-switching utterance.
 However, we got mixed results when trying to answer our research questions of whether the acoustic cues would help mitigate switch cost, and whether participants were predicting based on the acoustic cues.

 The reported data and analysis for Experiment 1 led us to a result that’s partially different from what we predicted.
 The proficiency score has a negative t value, in other words, as estimated, participants’ rt lowers as they show more advancement in Spanish language; however, this tendency revealed with statistical analysis was too small to have the power.
-Similar unexpected situation happened with f0u.es condition that, just as expected, participants reacted at a slower pace than in f0u.es condition, yet the analysis suggested that the difference was too small.
+A similar unexpected situation happened with the f0u.es condition that, just as expected, participants reacted at a slower pace than in f0u.es condition, yet the analysis suggested that the difference was too small.
 When compared to the size of effect of group na.en, the results can indicate that, compared to the difference of reaction time originated from introducing a second language (switch cost), the effect of increasing L2 proficiency or the effect of acoustic cues are relatively smaller.
 In addition, due to the design of the materials, we are analyzing between subject factors, which results in less power (Charness et, al., 2012) thus demands for an even larger pool of participants which can explain the finding of no main effect in Experiment 2 as well.

-The data and analysis for f0c.es condition in Experiment 1 revealed unexpected result as well, in addition to the same possible cause, it brings up new challenges.
+The data and analysis for the f0c.es condition in Experiment 1 revealed unexpected result as well, in addition to the same possible cause, it brings up new challenges.
 In this condition we resynthesized recordings to adjust their intonation resulting in a more similar F0 contour in matrix sentence to naturally produced CS sentences.
 However, we found a positive small effect for this condition: participants were reacting slower in this condition.
 No participants have reported that any of the recordings sounded unnatural or weird, which indicates that the participants weren’t explicitly aware of the manipulation that the recordings received, however, during this fast-paced online experiment, acoustic information could still be perceived and affect participants behavior.
 In our case, even carefully handled, the resynthesis can introduce features and traits that can sound unnatural to listeners, and without being able to explicitly perceive these traits, L2 learners can still be affected: they did not hear it, but they sensed it.
 Our intonational resynthesis was conducted solely without any segmental changes and it can affect the perception of naturalness of the speech: the perception of naturalness of synthetic speech lies on both segmental quality and intonation, and these two levels are mutually dependent (Vaino et, al., 2002).
 The tendencies shown in Experiment 2 rtmat data can support this explanation: participants tend to react faster than na.es condition (mean = 1.57) in f0c.es condition (mean = 1.49), while slower in f0u.es (mean = 1.63).
 These two conditions went through the same splicing process, resulting in the same level of unnaturalness in both segmental and suprasegmental levels; f0c.es then got one more step of resynthesis, the f0 manipulation, resulting in an unbalanced change in these two levels, which could cause the opposite effect to participants’ behavior.

 Conclusion